zmijunkie/linear_programming/README.md

 Given two rectangles (*Rechteck* in german) and some properties find the sizes of the two rectangles.

-Should be providing an picture here so it easier to understand.
+Should be providing an picture here so it is easier to understand.